What are business rates and do I have to pay them?

 If you operate business premises – and even if you work from home – you need to be aware of business rates.
 They can be a hefty cost for a small business, so it’s important not to overlook them when working out your business plan.
 Fortunately there are various exemptions and reliefs available for business rates, so you need to know about these.

 Business rates (sometimes called commercial rates) are a tax levied on business properties.
 The money collected is channelled by local authorities into services such as police, fire and waste management, in much the same way as council tax.

 Just like council tax, business rates are an annual bill paid in ten equal instalments.
 This means that if you miss a payment you will have to make bigger payments to cover the outstanding amount.

 Do I have to pay business rates?

-In most cases, if you use a property for business purposes, you’ll have to pay business rates on it.
+If you use a property for business purposes then in most cases you’ll have to pay business rates on it.
 This includes shops, offices, pubs, warehouses and factories and so forth, but also holiday properties (that you rent out) and other rental properties.

-It’s also important to note that if you use a part of your home for business purposes, you may need to pay business rates on the portion of the house you use.
+It’s important to note that if you use a part of your home for business purposes, you may need to pay business rates on the portion of the house you use.
 This won’t apply if you simply use your bedroom as an office, or sell goods from home.
-But if part of your home is exclusively used for business, or if customers or staff spend time at the property, then business rates may be chargeable.
+But if part of your home is exclusively used for business - often referred to as 'non-domestic activity' - or if customers or staff spend time at the property, then business rates may be chargeable.
 To find out whether you need to pay, and how much, contact the Valuation Office Agency (VOA).